The dinosaurs gathered around the flat, circular rock tablet rose as one.

 “He’s a Donkeykongrus.”

-With a whine, a sniffle, and his awkward half-chuckle, he charged at the Marinegunkelly.
-Twice his age but twice as wise, the elder chief of staff stuck out his foot and sent the Stephenmillerus sprawling into a tall stack of rocks.
-The highest rock, a foot wide, flipped off the top and landed on the Stephenmillerus’ head.
+It was a half-roar at best, followed by a whine, a sniffle, and his awkward half-chuckle.
+Audio difficulties aside, he charged at the Marinegunkelly.
+Twice his age but twice as wise, the elder chief of staff stuck out his foot, sending the Stephenmillerus sprawling into a tall stack of rocks.
+The highest rock, a foot wide, flipped off the top, landing on the Stephenmillerus’ head.

-A baseball-sized lump sprang from his bald head.
+A baseball-sized lump sprang from his bald noggin.